RaoXuan-1998/CR-LSO/README.md

 2. The remaining steps are the same as those in NAS-Bench-101 experiments.

 ### Run CR-LSO in NAS-Bench-301 benchmark
-1. Coming soon... (will be release after the paper is accpeted)
+1. Coming soon... (will be released after the paper is accpeted)